2kpixelstudios/2kps-assertion-exceptions/README.md

 # CometPeak Assertion Exceptions

-2kPS.AssertionExceptions is a small library that allows developers to write debugging assertions in more than just unit tests.
+CometPeak.AssertionExceptions is a small library that allows developers to write debugging assertions in more than just unit tests.

 The assertions will help in Debug builds, but will stripped from Release builds.